-UK ‘partygate’ report blames culture of Johnson’s office

-LONDON (AP) — A report into lockdown-breaching U.K. government parties published Wednesday said blame for a “culture” of rule-breaking in Prime Minister Boris Johnson’s office must rest with those at the top.
+UK’s Johnson ‘humbled’ but wants to move on from ‘partygate’

+Revelations that Johnson and his staff repeatedly flouted the rules they imposed on others have elicited outrage in Britain and led to calls from opponents for the prime minister to resign.

+Johnson said he took “full responsibility for everything that took place” but that he would not step down.

-Senior civil servant Sue Gray’s long-awaited report into the “partygate” scandal said the “senior leadership team … must bear responsibility” for a culture that allowed events to take place that “should not have been allowed to happen.”
+In her report into the “partygate” scandal, senior civil servant Sue Gray said the “senior leadership team … must bear responsibility” for a culture that allowed events to take place that “should not have been allowed to happen.”

-Gray investigated 16 gatherings attended by Johnson and his staff in 2020 and 2021 while people in the U.K. were barred from socializing under coronavirus restrictions imposed by Johnson’s Conservative government.
+Gray investigated 16 gatherings attended by Johnson and his staff in 2020 and 2021 while people in the U.K. were barred from socializing, or even from visiting sick and dying relatives, because of coronavirus restrictions.

-Gray said there had been “failures of leadership and judgment in No. 10,” a reference to the prime minister’s Downing Street office.
+Gray said there had been “failures of leadership and judgment in No. 10,” a reference to the address of the prime minister’s office.

 “Those in the most junior positions attended gatherings at which their seniors were present, or indeed organized,” she said.

 A separate police investigation resulted in 83 people getting hit with fines, including Johnson — making him the first British prime minister ever found to have broken the law while in office.
-The scandal has led to calls for Johnson to resign.

-He previously apologized but insisted he didn’t knowingly break the rules.
+Speaking to lawmakers after the report was published, Johnson said he was sorry but again insisted again that he did not knowingly break any rules.

+The prime minister said he was “humbled” and had “learned a lesson” but that it was now time to “move on” and focus on the government’s priorities.

+Critics, some of them inside Johnson’s Conservative Party, have said the prime minister has lied to Parliament about the events.
+Ministers who knowingly mislead Parliament are expected to resign.

+Johnson said Wednesday that when he told Parliament last year that no rules were broken and there were no parties, “it was what I believed to be true.”

 The British media and opposition politicians have found that hard to square with staff member’s accounts of “bring your own booze” parties and regular “wine time Fridays” in the prime minister’s 10 Downing St. office at the height of the pandemic.

-A partial version of Gray’s report was published in January after police asked her to leave out details to avoid prejudicing their inquiries.
-The interim report criticized the “failures of leadership and judgment” that allowed the parties to take place, and it described a Downing Street operation marked by excessive drinking and dysfunctional dynamics.

-Claims that Johnson and his staff enjoyed illegal office parties while millions in the country were prevented from seeing friends and family in 2020 and 2021 first surfaced late last year.
+Keir Starmer, the leader of the opposition Labour Party, said Gray’s report was a “catalogue of criminality.”
+Starmer said Johnson’s government had “treated the sacrifices of the British people with utter contempt.”

+Much of Gray’s 37-page report was devoted to a detailed account of the events, including a May 2020 party in the Downing Street garden to which “the Prime Minister brought cheese and wine from his flat” and a party the following month at which “one individual was sick” and “there was a minor altercation between two other individuals.”

 Johnson has clung on to power so far, partly because Russia’s invasion of Ukraine diverted public and political attention.
 Some Conservatives who considered seeking a no-confidence vote in their leader decided it would be rash to push Johnson out in the middle of the war, which is destabilizing Europe and fueling a cost-of-living crisis.